mpusz/wg21-papers/src/3094R3_std_basic_fixed_string.md

 3. `std::fixed_string{'W', 'e', 'i', 'r', 'd', '\0', 'b', 'u', 't', ' ', 't', 'r', 'u', 'e'}`
    (credit to Tom Honermann)

+This constructor also allows us to deduce the size of the string from the initializer to improve CTAD usage.
+Using `std::initializer_list<charT>` would not support it.

 ## Constructor from the range

 There are at least two ways of passing a range to a string-like type in the C++ standard library: